Start Here ...

 Mature people in both of these groups know that their relationship with God has nothing to do with what they drink.

-For the kingdom of God is not a matter of eating and drinking, but of righteousness, peace and joy in the Holy Spirit (Romans 14:17)
+for the kingdom of God is not food and drink, but righteousness and peace and joy in holy spirit.

-You can't eat or drink your way into God's family.
+You can't eat or drink your way into God's kingdom.
 And refusing to eat or drink certain things won't get you there either.
-You must personally know Jesus to be a part of God's family.
+You must personally know Jesus to be a part of God's kingdom.

 Here's one problem